webosbrew/webosbrew.github.io/src/views/rooting/dejavuln.md

 3. Browse to `lol$(sh$IFS$(find$IFS/tmp`.
 4. Try to play the MP3 file (`usb$IFS-maxdepth${IFS}3$IFS-name${IFS}autoroot.sh)).mp3`).
 5. After the pop-up messages tell you rooting is complete, eject the USB drive.

+## Troubleshooting

+### I'm seeing "This file cannot be played" error

+This is not an error.
+The `.mp3` file is not a real audio file.